pra-navi/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The list is empty.
+The task list is empty.

+  * 1a1.
+CoordiMate informs the user that there are no tasks to be deleted.

       Use case ends.

 ---